navasck/InstaBuy-Ecommerce/README.md

 pgAdmin : it's a free, open-source, graphical management tool designed for managing PostgreSQL databases, providing a user-friendly interface for creating, maintaining, and using database objects, as well as executing SQL queries.

-     npx prisma studio ( Prisma Studio will run on http://localhost:5555/ )
+     npx prisma studio ( Prisma Studio will run on http://localhost:5555/ ) npx tsx ./src/db/seed   (to seed database)

+Server Actions : Asynchrous functions that are exicuted on the server.